3rdpartyeve/perry/README.md

 backward compatibility will break during further development.
 Do not use this if you don't know what you are doing.

+## Status on the Completeness:
+Implemented
+- https://wiki.eveonline.com/en/wiki/CREST_Documentation (all thats documented here is in, but not tested, since not public yet - this will most likely need some additional work when public, to play well with oauth2)
+- https://forums.dust514.com/default.aspx?g=posts&t=103783 (districts have alot of references which dont resolve yet, also for some of those references i made guessing on what exactly they might refer to, so even when those are published there might be some extra work needed)
+Not Implemented:

 ## LICENSE
 This library is released unter the MIT style license.
 See LICENSE.txt for details.